 For other transportation deals that might save you money, refer to our Guide to Tokyo’s Transportation Passes.

-In the Kansai region (Osaka, Kyoto, Hyōgo (where Kobe is located), Nara, Shiga, and Wakayama Prefecture), many people either get the Kansai Area Pass or Kansai Rail Pass.
+In the Kansai region (Osaka, Kyoto, Hyōgo (where Kobe is located), Nara, Shiga, and Wakayama Prefecture), many people either get the Kansai Area Pass or the Kansai Rail Pass.
 Refer to our article on the Most Useful Transportation Passes in the Kansai Region for more information.

 Power Bank